opentracing/opentracing-java/README.md

 ### Initialization

 Initialization is OpenTracing-implementation-specific.
 Generally speaking, the pattern is to initialize a `Tracer` once for the entire process and to use that `Tracer` for the remainder of the process lifetime.
-The [GlobalTracer](https://github.com/opentracing/opentracing-java/blob/master/opentracing-util/src/main/java/io/opentracing/util/GlobalTracer.java) provides a helper for singleton access to the `Tracer`.
+It is a best practice to _set_ the [GlobalTracer](https://github.com/opentracing/opentracing-java/blob/master/opentracing-util/src/main/java/io/opentracing/util/GlobalTracer.java), even if also making use of cleaner, more modern dependency injection.
+(See the next section below for rationale)

+### Accessing the `Tracer`

+Where possible, use dependency injection (of which there are many) to access the `Tracer` instance.
+For vanilla application code, this is often reasonable and cleaner for all of the usual DI reasons.

+That said, instrumentation for packages that are themselves statically configured (e.g., JDBC drivers) may be unable to make use of said DI mechanisms for `Tracer` access, and as such they should fall back on [GlobalTracer](https://github.com/opentracing/opentracing-java/blob/master/opentracing-util/src/main/java/io/opentracing/util/GlobalTracer.java).
+By and large, OpenTracing instrumentation should always allow the programmer to specify a `Tracer` instance to use for instrumentation, though the [GlobalTracer](https://github.com/opentracing/opentracing-java/blob/master/opentracing-util/src/main/java/io/opentracing/util/GlobalTracer.java) is a reasonable fallback or default value.

 ### `ActiveSpan`s, `Continuation`s, and within-process propagation